cbrice72/LIBRA-App/SETUP.md

 ##### *Running CMake gives "Unknown CMake command "qt_xxx""*

 Qt-specific CMake commands (starting with `qt_`) were added in Qt6; you likely have an older version of Qt installed.
 You can check what version you have by opening QtCreator, opening the "Help" tab at the top, and clicking "System Information".

+### *HEBI Scope*

+Although not required, Scope is very useful for visualizing the state of HEBI actuators and adjusting their parameters in real time.
+You can download the [latest release](https://docs.hebi.us/downloads_changelogs.html#software) on the HEBI docs website.

 ### *Maxon EPOS Library (system-wide install)*